-An award-winning fiction writer and poet, Donald Levin is also the author of Crimes of Love (2011), the first Martin Preuss mystery; The House of Grins (1992), a novel; and two books of poetry, In Praise of Old Photographs (2005) and New Year’s Tangerine (2007).
-He is dean of the faculty at Marygrove College in Detroit and lives in Ferndale.
+An award-winning fiction writer and poet, Donald Levin is also the author of Crimes of Love (2011), the first Martin Preuss mystery; The Baker’s Men (2014), book 2 in the series; The House of Grins (1992), a novel; and two books of poetry, In Praise of Old Photographs (2005) and New Year’s Tangerine (2007).
+He is professor emeritus of English and retired dean of the faculty at Marygrove College in Detroit and lives in Ferndale.

 Guilt in Hiding is available on order through bookstores and online at amazon.com and barnesandnoble.com.
 The Kindle version will be available soon.